Are you looking for some useful gold idioms to enhance your English speaking skills?

 - Meaning: Oil.
 It is called black gold because of its colors and its value.

 - Use In A Sentence: We are going to be rich!
-Grandpa just learned he farm is sitting on black gold.
+They just told Dad that our property is sitting on black gold.

 9. Crock Of Gold

 - Use In A Sentence: I thought I was going to find a crock of gold when I started my marketing business, but I guess I was wrong.

 10. Fool’s Gold

 - Meaning: a yellow metal that is oftentimes confused with gold.
 It can also be used to refer to a situation that appears too good to be true.

 - Use In A Sentence: You can imagine how disappointed he was when he learned that he dug up nothing but mere fool’s gold.

 - Meaning: to try your very best with hopes of winning.
 It is a reference to winning a gold medal at the Olympics.

 - Use In A Sentence: Tomorrow I am going to compete in the State Spelling Bee.
 Nice, go for the gold!

 - Meaning: a female who pursues a romantic relationship with men who have a lot of money.